Koenkk/zigbee2mqtt.io/docs/guide/adapters/emberznet.md

 Currently supported firmware version: 7.4.x, 8.0.x

 ::: warning ATTENTION
-Use of 8.0.0 is currently not recommended due to some pending firmware issues that may affect stability on networks with spamming devices.
+Use of 8.0.0 and 8.0.1 is not recommended due to firmware issues that have been resolved in 8.0.2.
 :::

 Firmware release notes: [https://www.silabs.com/developers/zigbee-emberznet?tab=documentation](https://www.silabs.com/developers/zigbee-emberznet?tab=documentation)